bernardpeh/practical-symfony-3/manuscript/Chapter_12.md

 |**Scenario Id**|**Given**|**When**|**Then**|
 |10.2.2|See my dashboard content|I login correctly|I should see the text "User Management" and "Dear Admin"|

 Also with the left menu installed, we should be clicking on the links rather than going to the page directly.
-In all the "cest", replace all amOnPage methods to "click" method.
+In all the test files, replace all amOnPage methods to "click" method.

 ```
 # go to page directly